zenghanfu/Dino/README.md

 optim.startTraining() #Prepares the first generation and loads the first set of parameters. while True:
     # You call your optimizers getGeneValue to get the value for one of the genes you created above
-    # As you can see, we use the same key to access the value of the created gene.
+    # As you can see, we use the same label to access the value of the created gene.
     # In this case we are just printing the values, but you can plug them in to anything you want.
     print("Bool: " + str(optim.getGeneValue("gene_1")))
     print("Integer: " + str(optim.getGeneValue("gene_2")))